Ssalvador221/Ssalvador221/README.md

 ### Welcome to my profile in Github!
 I´m João Salvador and glad to meet you!👋

 - 🌎 I'm from Florianópolis, Sc - Brazil
-- ✨ I speak three languages: 🇧🇷 🇦🇷 🇺🇸
+- 😎  I'm not shy and I'm very extrovert
-- 📚 I’m currently studying Golang
+- 📚 I’m currently studying Golang and my personal development
-- ⚡ Fun fact: i´m a Funny guy
+- ⚡ Fun fact: I speak three languages Portuguese, Spanish and English
 - 🎮 Gamer in my free time

 <div align="right">